weavel-ai/Ape/README.md

 README.md: An overview of the method. paper_name_trainer.py: The implementation of the technique inheriting from the Trainer class.

+If you want to see the tutorial code to run Ape, please refer to the [Example Experiment Code](./experiments/EXAMPLE_EXPERIMENT.ipynb).

 ## Contributing

 We welcome contributions to enhance Ape's capabilities and expand its collection of prompt optimization techniques.
-There are three main types of contributions you can make:
+There are four main types of contributions you can make:

-### 1. Paper Implementation
+### 1. Paper Implementation Contributions

+We aim to implement every paper on prompt optimization or automated prompt engineering.
-If you want to implement a new paper method, follow these steps:
+If you want to implement a new paper, please refer to the [`CONTRIBUTING.md`](CONTRIBUTING.md) file for more information.

-1. Create a new directory under `ape-core/trainer/paper` with the name of the paper.
-2. Implement the method by creating a new class that inherits from the `Trainer` class.
-Ensure the implementation is contained in a single file to maintain simplicity and clarity.
-3. Add a `README.md` file in the same directory to describe the paper and its method.
-4. Submit a pull request with the new implementation.

-### 2. Paper Benchmarking
+### 2. Benchmark Contributions

-While paper benchmarking is still under development, this will eventually involve running benchmarks on various datasets using the methods in `ape-core/trainer`.
-Stay tuned for updates on how to contribute to this area.
+All prompt optimization methods will be evaluated on various benchmarks to understand the strengths and weaknesses of each approach.
+Currently, we have 5 benchmarks: bird-bench, gpqa, math, boolq, and NYT.

-### 3. Community Research
+### 3. Community Research Contributions

-Community research contributions are focused on innovating beyond existing methods.
-This type of contribution is still under development.
+Community research contributions focus on innovating beyond existing methods.

+### 4. Other Contributions

+These contributions include bug fixes, documentation improvements, experiment management, and more.

-For more information on contributing, please see the [`CONTRIBUTING.md`](CONTRIBUTING.md) file.
+**For more information on contributing, please see the [`CONTRIBUTING.md`](CONTRIBUTING.md) file.**

 ## Help and Support